Chrysler turbine engine: Development

 Tests of the Chrysler Turbine were first run in 1954 and proved successful enough to convince project lead George Huebner of the engine's viability for further development.

-With the aim of keeping price competitive with its contemporaries, the team sought to address concerns with the engine of throttle response, noise, and to see if it was even possible to power a car using a jet engine.
+With the aim of keeping price competitive with its contemporaries, the team sought to address concerns with the engine of throttle response and noise, and to see if it was even possible to power a car using a jet engine.
 Likewise, new materials were developed to be resistant to the high temperatures of the engine's combustion chamber while remaining economical to manufacture at the scale of a mass-produced automobile.

 A number of benefits were also identified; the turbine engine being conceptually simpler than a piston engine drove an attendant reduction in parts count from the roughly 300 of a typical engine to only 60.
 This resulted principally in a longer engine life, longer service intervals, and substantially improved power density over a conventional engine of comparable output.
 Numerous factors of the turbine's performance were identified as superior to its piston contemporaries – particularly ease of cold starting, reduced noise and vibration, and a resistance to stalling under sudden load.